Costa Rica Wilderness First Responder (5-day WFR) 7 days total

-With great fresh food, spacious lounging areas with hammocks, comfy chairs and tables, platform tents, bathrooms, and showers - all well maintained, sustainably built, and cared for by fantastic local staff - the camps make for a very special course location and home.
-Get away from the hustle and bustle and experience tropical nature up close.
+With great fresh food, spacious lounging areas with hammocks, comfy chairs and tables, platform tents, bathrooms, and showers - all well maintained, sustainably built, and cared for by fantastic local staff - the camps make for a very special course locations and homes.
 Our lodgings and setting allow you to, at various times, choose to relax, socialize, explore the rainforest, or focus on course material.

 Experience the Rio Pacuare

 Considered amongst the top 10 river trips in the world for its fun rapids and spectacular scenery, we’ll get to raft the first part on day one and then, later in the week, descend through ‘Huacas Canyon’ and ‘Dos Montanas’ while stopping for medical simulations along the way.
 Rafts are guided by professional river guides with years of experience on the Pacuare.

 Day 1 (Sunday) - San Jose Pick-up, scenic drive, and raft into El Nido Del Tigre (Eco-Camp 1)